-First, the municipality must pass an article at a town meeting or a motion at City Council.
-The municipality will use Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
-An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
-They may also leave the program at any point with no associated termination penalties or fees.
+First, the municipality was required to pass a motion at City Council.
+The city then selected Good Energy, L.P. to seek bids from third party suppliers to obtain competitive electricity rates for participants.
+An account holder is able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the town, or they may leave the program at any point with no associated termination penalties or fees.

 Yes, your single bill will continue to come from National Grid.

-The program is expected to launch in the third quarter of 2017.
-Participants will see the new supply charge reflected on the following bill for the previous month’s service.
+The program is now expected to launch in the summer of 2018.
+Participants will see the new supply charge reflected on the bill for the previous launch month’s service.

 No, residents and businesses can opt out without penalty during a 30-day opt-out period.
 Opt-out notices will be provided via USPS mail prior to the program commencing.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

 Residents and businesses who are enrolled in the program may terminate their participation at any time without any early termination or exit fees.
 Similarly, you may return to the program at the original rate for the duration of the contract term at any time.

 Residents and commercial accounts that are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
 They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
 The aggregation program rate will be reflected on the account holder’s utility bill on the next available billing cycle.
 Because switching suppliers requires at least two days to process by National Grid, you are encouraged to re-enroll in the program at least five business days prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.